 He often explains that he never uses actors or stooges, apart from where they play a role in fooling or manipulating the victim of a particular trick or stunt, and I fully believe that.
 If it weren’t true, he would have been exposed long ago.
 And having seen his TV shows, plus a recent live performance in person, it’s clear he doesn’t need to use actors.
 He knows how to find the people who are most suitable and suggestible for every trick he wants to do, and with big audiences he’ll often ask people questions or get them to perform tasks in order for him to narrow down the field.

 So he isn’t all-powerful with everybody, and doesn’t claim to be.
 He has said himself that there are plenty of people who some or all of his tricks won’t work on, and he even includes occasional examples of tricks failing in his shows to prove the point.
-It seems safe to assume that being visually impaired limits the possibilities in my case, but I can’t claim it’s impossible either, especially as there’s a impressive routine in one of these early series involving a blind man.
+It seems safe to assume that being visually impaired limits the possibilities in my case, but I can’t claim it’s impossible either, especially as there’s an impressive routine in one of his early series involving a blind man.

 Derren’s first TV show on Channel 4, which brought him to the attention of the masses, saw him performing tricks and illusions with members of the public, and professionals in certain fields, often at iconic locations in London and elsewhere.
 These include mind-reading in various forms, making people hallucinate things or forget important information, influencing people to do certain things, and playing games that are rigged in his favour.
 It’s a fun introduction to his work, and very tame compared to some of his later stuff.